Raider123/Biosignal_toolbox/README.md

 ## General remarks

 ### Project structure
 This project contains all files for biosignal analysis (especially EMG and EEG) as well as machine learning flows in python.
+The src folder contains all the source files and includes project folders for a specific analysis or evaluation.
+You can find basic examples for biosignal processing and classification in the examples folder (under src).
+The lib folder contains the libraries containing methods for data processing for the biosignals.
 Single scripts or jupyter notebooks can be directly pushed to this repository.
 If you work on a project or evaluation containing more than one file, please create a new folder for the multiple files.
 If you created a machine learning flow, please consider structuring the evaluation in seperate files (e.g. loading, preprocessing, train_model, prediction).
 This repository should **ONLY** contain python scripts and no datasets, plots or other file formats.
 For the storage of data that should be analysed or evaluated, a data folder should be created containing all the files from experiments.
 The data folder will be ignored when adding and commiting the changes you made.
 If you are new to git, please have a look at the git documentation (https://www.git-scm.com/doc).